-G. Treasurer
+D. Class Treasurer

-- 1. Shall be a member of the Executive Committee. - 2.
-Shall serve as chairperson of the budget/finance committee, if committee is warranted. - 3.
-Shall submit financial reports to the membership as directed by President. - 4.
-Shall prepare financial reports submitted at the monthly Council meeting. - 5.
-Shall keep a permanent record of all dues received from members and any other income and expenses. - 6.
-Shall remit payment for approved debits and disburse funds according to the following: - a) Requests for disbursement of funds shall be made in writing to the COSL. - Upon Council approval (by 2/3 vote) the Treasurer will issue checks disburse funds for those requests approved. - c) No funds will be disbursed without prior approval. - 7.
-Shall submit all funds to the designated Faculty Advisors to be maintained in a locked file cabinet. - 8.
+- 1. Shall serve as chairperson of the budget/finance committee, if committee is warranted. - 2.
+Shall submit financial reports to the membership as directed by President. - 3.
+Shall prepare financial reports submitted at the monthly Council meeting. - 4.
+Shall keep a permanent record of all dues received from members and any other income and expenses. - 5.
+Shall remit payment for approved debits and disburse funds according to the following: - a.
+Requests for disbursement of funds shall be made in writing to the COSL. - b.
+Upon Council approval (by 2/3 vote) the Treasurer will issue checks disburse funds for those requests approved. - c.
+No funds will be disbursed without prior approval. - 6.
+Shall submit all funds to the designated Faculty Advisors to be maintained in a locked file cabinet. - 7.
 Accessing funds shall require two Council members (Treasurer, President, or Vice President) and one Faculty Advisor.